 | Multicolor mix | Any room needing a statement piece | Lively, jewel-toned, dramatic |

-Do darker glass colors make the lamp give off less light?
+Do darker glass colors give off less light?

-Yes, deeper and more opaque glass colors — such as dark cobalt, burgundy, or forest green — absorb more light and produce a more dramatic, moody effect with slightly less overall brightness.
-Lighter or more translucent glass, such as pale amber or clear, transmits more light and illuminates the surrounding area more generously.
-Both effects can be beautiful depending on the mood you are going for.
+Yes.
+Deep, opaque glass colors — dark cobalt, burgundy, forest green — absorb more light and create a dramatic, moody effect with slightly less overall brightness.
+Lighter or translucent glass like pale amber or clear transmits more light and illuminates the surrounding area more generously.
+Both produce beautiful effects.